News and Commentary

 While the Florida Electronic Wills Act may make it easier for people to get their financial affairs in order, individuals should not overlook the importance of careful planning under the guidance of experienced financial advisors and legal counsel.

-About the Author: Lee F. Hediger is a co-founding director and chief compliance officer with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email info@provwealth.com.
+About the Author: Lee F. Hediger is a co-founding director with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
+This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.
-Investments mentioned may not be suitable for all investors.